Frequently asked questions (FAQ)

 What is the number on the bottom/neck of the bottle of Blossa Vinglögg, Starkvinsglögg, Trestjärnig Guld, Silver & Brons?

-There is no best before date on these bottles, but the number is a lot number, which is a traceability number.
+There is no best before date on these bottles - the number is a lot number, which is a traceability number.
 With that number, we can trace the components back in the manufacturing chain and we can also trace the current product via the lot number forward in the chain.
 If something happens, we can track the retailers which purchased the product from us.

 Can you serve Blossa Lätt Vinglögg to children?

-No, Blossa Lätt Vinglögg contains 2.2 vol% alcohol and should not be drunk by anyone under 18 years of age.
+No, Blossa Lätt Vinglögg contains 2.2 vol% alcohol and should not be consumed by anyone under 18 years of age.

 What is Blossa Vinglögg made of?